ClearMeasureLabs/nservicebus-net9/README.md

 ## Vertical Slice Architecture

-This solution uses the Vertical Slice architecture, where each feature is implemented end-to-end, encapsulating all necessary components, in a single file (using a single folder is another option).
-This approach contrasts with traditional layered architecture by focusing on delivering complete features rather than separating concerns into distinct layers.
+This solution uses the Vertical Slice Architecture, where each feature is implemented end-to-end, encapsulating all necessary components, in a single file, or you can use  folders if things get to unwieldy.
+This approach contrasts with traditional layered architecture or Clean Architecture by focusing on delivering complete features rather than separating concerns into distinct layers.

-In this solution:
+Patterns in this solution:

+- Each set of classes comprising a feature are nested inside a static class, giving them a dot notation of `Feature.Component`.
-- `ApiEndpoint` classes using HTTP requests, perform validation, and send commands to NServiceBus for asynchronous processing.
-Minimal APIs are used, along with the fantastic [Carter](https://github.com/CarterCommunity/Carter) library for endpoint discovery.
+- `ApiEndpoint` classes handle HTTP requests, perform validation, and send commands to NServiceBus for asynchronous processing.
+Minimal APIs are used, along with the [Carter](https://github.com/CarterCommunity/Carter) library for endpoint discovery.
-- `CommandHandler` classes are NServiceBus handlers procesing the various messages dispatched by API endpoints and the `OrderExpirySaga`.
+- `CommandHandler` classes are [NServiceBus](https://docs.particular.net/nservicebus/) handlers that process the various commands sent by API endpoints and events published by the `OrderExpirySaga`.
 - `OrderExpirySaga` manages the lifecycle of the order, ensuring it is either approved or marked as expired within a specified timeframe.

 Each vertical slice, such as submitting an order or handling order expiry, is self-contained, promoting better maintainability, scalability, and a clear separation of concerns.
 This architecture allows developers to focus on individual features, making the codebase easier to understand and modify.